olinpin/chat-with-me/README.md

     - [ ] what's the time in X (different timezone, city, etc.)
     - [ ] Apple Maps integration?
 Create a plan and then show it in Apple Maps
     - [ ] add a way to add any shortcuts to the tool calling
+- [ ] while typing, expand the text